 Frequently asked questions

-Protect Our US Neighborhood is a group of Shaker residents who live in the vicinity of University School’s lower school campus.
+Protect Our US Neighborhood, Inc. was formed by a group of Shaker residents who live in the vicinity of University School’s lower school campus.
 The group came together after US announced its plans to build a high school sports stadium on its lower school campus.
 The group has incorporated in the State of Ohio, opened a bank account, hired legal counsel, created a website, started a petition, and provides ongoing communication to the neighborhood about the status of the stadium project and our efforts to stop it.

 US plans to install an artificial turf field marked for football, soccer and lacrosse games on the footprint of the existing grass football field.
 To widen the field, it will narrow the running track that surrounds the field to three lanes.
 New home crowd stands to accommodate 644 fans will be erected on the east side of the field (back facing Ashley Road) and platform space to accomodate a press box will be built on top of the home crowd stands, estimated to be 25-30 feet tall.
 Visiting crowd stands will be erected for 263 fans on the west side of the field (back facing the new middle school building).
 Space to accomodate standing room crowd will surround the field.
 A large, 264 square foot scoreboard will be built on the north end of the stadium (facing Brantley Road).
 Speakers for a public address system will be installed.
 Four permanent light towers 80 feet tall will be erected on the the east and west sides of the stadium, flanking the grandstands.
 The stadium will be surrounded by a chain link fence.
 A new roadway entrance to access the east end home stands will be added off Brantley Road.
 Fabric windscreens with space for graphics such as advertising will wrap around the new grandstands.